 Doubting Doctors Need to Pay Attention:

-Some health professionals perceive patients with chronic fatigue syndrome as complainers or whiners.
+Some health professionals react to patients with chronic fatigue syndrome as complainers or whiners.
 That’s because their symptoms are nonspecific and hard to treat.
-The condition has been demeaned by the name “yuppie flu.”

 Long Haulers After COVID-19 Have Similarities to ME/CFS:

-We hope that most physicians recognize that many of the symptoms of long COVID mirror the complaints of chronic fatigue syndrome.
+We hope that most physicians recognize that many of the symptoms of long COVID or long vax mirror the complaints of chronic fatigue syndrome.
 Although there are at least 200 different problems associated with Post-Acute Sequelae of SARS-CoV-2, some of the most common ones are very similar to ME/CFS.

 The Point of This Exercise!

 We are not trying to convince you that ME/CFS is caused by SARS-CoV-2.
 Instead, we’re just trying to convince you that chronic fatigue syndrome is real!
-In our opinion, the symptoms of long COVID and ME/CFS are similar enough that most doctors will begin to recognize that both conditions are not psychosomatic and almost assuredly related to a viral infection.
+In our opinion, the symptoms of long COVID, long vax and ME/CFS are similar enough that most doctors will begin to recognize that such conditions are not psychosomatic and almost assuredly related to a viral infection or the sequelae of the COVID vaccine.

 A Study Sheds Some Light on Chronic Fatigue Syndrome: